Intemnets-Lab/VANET-Broadcast-Protocol/README.md

 /ns-allinone-3.35/ns-3.35/scratch/vanet-broadcast-protocol/
 ```

+### Getting Started
+VBP provides example simulation scripts in it's directory that shows how to use add VBP routing capabilities to nodes.
+This is useful for a those without prior knowledge of ns-3.

-VBP can be added to simulation scripts in a similar manner to other routing protocols.
+For those who have used ns-3 previously, VBP can be added to simulation scripts in a similar manner to other routing protocols.
 After calling <code>VanetBroadcastHelper</code> users must set the broadcast area (BA).
 The BA is set through <code>SetBroadcastArea({$x_{1}$, $y_{1}$, $x_{2}$, $y_{2}$})</code> where ($x_1$, $y_1$) is the upper-left corner of the BA and ($x_2$, $y_2$) is the bottom-right corner of the BA.
 The $y-axis$ is inverted.